 During the fall or spring semester of a studio art major's junior year, a portfolio review is conducted by the studio art faculty.
-These are individual in-person reviews.
-Each review lasts about one hour.
 The review is used to assess student work and to encourage students in anticipation of their senior capstone exhibition.